NickKarpowicz/LightwaveExplorer/README.md

   - [NVIDIA CUDA](https://developer.nvidia.com/cuda-toolkit): This provides the basic CUDA runtime, compiler, and cuFFT (which does the Fourier transforms here).
   - [Intel OneAPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/overview.html), specifically the [Math Kernel Library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html#gs.cw3ci4): This is used for performing fast fourier transforms when running in CPU mode.
 The DPC++ compiler allows the program to run on both CPUs and a wider range of GPUs, including the integrated ones on Intel chips.
 I found that on my rather old laptop, SYCL on the GPU is several times faster than running on CPU, so it's useful even for systems without dedicated GPUs.
   - [Dlib](http://dlib.net/): This library is the basis of the optimization routines.
 I make use of the global optimization functions for the fitting/optimization modes.
 The library is [available on Github](https://github.com/davisking/dlib), and their excellent documentation and further information is on the [main project website](http://dlib.net/).
+  - [GTK](https://www.gtk.org): The new version of the user interface uses GTK 4; this is why it looks pretty much the same on Windows, Linux, and Mac.
+It was pretty easy to get working cross-platform, which again is nice for the goal that everybody should be able to reproduce calculations in LWE.

   ---